ikoniqoz/nitrodocs/content/modules/email-templates.md

 	</tr>
 	<tr>
 		<td>Subject</td>
 		<td>The subject of the email that users who receive it will see.
-You can use PyroCMS tags here.</td>
+You can use NitroCMS tags here.</td>
 	</tr>
 	<tr>
 		<td>Body</td>
 		<td>The full email body.
-You can use PyroCMS tags here as well.</td>
+You can use NitroCMS tags here as well.</td>
 	</tr>
 </table>